Cortexea/sandbox-init-template/.openhands/microagents/repo.md

    - Note: If you see compiler version errors, ensure the Solidity version in contracts matches the one in hardhat.config.js (0.8.19)
 2. Test contracts: `npx hardhat test`
 3. For local deployment: `npx hardhat node` (in one terminal) and `npx hardhat run scripts/deploy.js --network localhost` (in another)
-4. For Sepolia deployment:
-   - First edit `.env` file and add your private key
-   - Then run: `npx hardhat run scripts/deploy.js --network sepolia`
-5. Copy contract address to frontend
+4. Copy contract address to frontend
    - After deployment, update contract address in `frontend/src/components/<contract>.js`
    - Write `node scripts/post-deploy.js` and run it to copy ABIs to frontend
-6. Run frontend: `cd frontend && npm start`
+5. Run frontend: `cd frontend && npm start`

 ## Technical Stack
 - Solidity 0.8.19